Designing a human-centered clinical decision support experience grounded in physician research and AI safety requirements

 Constraints and approach

-- Design for real clinical rhythm: skim → focus → verify → document
+skim → focus → verify → decide

 Discovery and research